rizkanugrahaeni/DAP2-final-project/README.md

 _**Writeup (15%)**_

 You will then spend no more than 2-3 pages writing up your project.
 You should describe your research question, then discuss the approach you took and the coding involved, including discussing any weaknesses or difficulties encountered.
 Finish with a brief discussion of results, and how this could be fleshed out in future research.
 The primary purpose of this writeup is to inform me of what I am reading before I look at your code.
-The top of your writeup should include the names of all group members and Github user IDs.